Lorentz invariant entanglement distribution for the space-based quantum network: Conclusions

-T. B. would like to acknowledge support from the Shanghai Research Challenge Fund, New York University Global Seed Grants for Collaborative Research, NYU-ECNU Institute of Physics at NYU Shanghai, National Natural Science Foundation of China (Grant No. 61571301), the Thousand Talents Program for Distinguished Young Scholars (Grant No. D1210036A), and the NSFC Research Fund for International Young Scientists (Grant No. 11650110425).
+T. B. is supported by the Shanghai Research Challenge Fund; New York University Global Seed Grants for Collaborative Research; National Natural Science Foundation of China (61571301,D1210036A); the NSFC Research Fund for International Young Scientists (11650110425,11850410426); NYU-ECNU Institute of Physics at NYU Shanghai; the Science and Technology Commission of Shanghai Municipality (17ZR1443600,19XD1423000); and the NSFC-RFBR Collaborative grant (81811530112).
+E. O. I. O. would like to acknowledge support from the China Science and Technology Exchange Center (NGA-16-001).
 J. P. D. would like to acknowledge support from the US Air Force Office of Scientific Research, the Army Research Office, the National Science Foundation, and the Northrop-Grumman Corporation.